psychotimmy/UK101-BASIC/README.md

 8. Lepassetemps.bas - Le passe temps (Connect 4 type game).
 Original monitor (change BASIC line 20 to use CEGMON).
 Written by A. Knight and published in Practical Electronics magazine, July 1980.

+9. Life.bas - An implementation of John Conway's Life game.
+Requires CEGMON and a 2K VDU RAM space (64x32).